 McClendon, 52, said that if gas prices fail to rise enough to support his 2014 cash-flow target, the company will sell more of its oilfields and other assets to raise cash.
 Chesapeake’s auction block already holds $20.5 billion in sale items, up from $17.5 billion it planned to sell three months ago.

 U.S. gas prices tumbled 70 percent in the past five years as innovative drilling techniques allowed explorers to tap reserves locked in previously impenetrable shale rock formations from Texas to Pennsylvania.
 Gas output from U.S. wells jumped 21 percent during that period, reaching a record 28.6 trillion cubic feet in 2011 and far outpacing demand growth for the fuel, Energy Department figures showed.

 McClendon told investors the glut won’t persist.
 Prices are so low that explorers such as Chesapeake, which produces more gas in the U.S. than anyone except Exxon Mobil Corp.
-(XOM), have no choice but to idle gas rigs or move them to drill oil prospects.
+(XOM:US), have no choice but to idle gas rigs or move them to drill oil prospects.

 As that migration to oil continues, gas supplies will shrink and prices will rebound, according to a slide presentation that accompanied McClendon’s conference call with investors yesterday.

 “Maybe some people will think you should just sit there and be stuck in the mud of $2 gas prices,” McClendon said during yesterday’s call. “‘But we don’t believe that’s the way to go.”